 Jan 12 2022

 - All I remember is a scene at our 4012 home between our three siblings.
 We were largely hanging out in our two bedrooms upstairs, and exchanging contact information on our phones through some sort of pet leveling app installed on it.
-Kellie had hers levelled quite high, Jon had a less-levelled one and was complaining a little that Kellie made her level it because her pet needed another pet to talk to.
+Kel had hers levelled quite high, Jon had a less-levelled one and was complaining a little that Kel made him level it because her pet needed another pet to talk to.
 But he did seem to be playing the game on his own as well.
-My pet was new and was just level 4 or so, and I pretended to be not too interested in it and even said I would delete the pet if necessary if the two of them were good, but neither of them were having any of that, and they came over to exchange contact information using the NFC feature in the app down at the large table in the main hall.
+My pet was new and was just level 4 or so, and I pretended to be not too interested in it and even said I would delete the pet if necessary if both my siblings were satisfied with the status quo, but neither of them were having any of that, and they came over to exchange contact information using the NFC feature in the app down at the large table in the main hall.

 Jan 14 2022

 - I remember a specific snippet where two people living together, a boy and a girl, were playing a co-ed college football game against each other, with a side bet that the loser would have to pay rent on their joint apartment the following month for the winner.
 I was watching from the stands, and a television station was covering the game and she mentioned that to the audience.
 The girl’s team was leading by 8 points or so after the first few minutes of the game.